hsf-training/hsf-training-ssh-webpage/setup.md

 ---

 The following steps assume you already have a Codespace running.
-If you haven’t created one yet, follow the instructions here: [Creating a codespace for a repository](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository)
+If you haven’t created one yet, follow the instructions here: [Creating a codespace for a repository](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository).
+Please note that these commands must be executed from the Codespace terminal.

-## Step 1 — Install & Start the SSH Server. ssh-keygen -t ed25519
+## Step 1 — Install & Start the SSH Server

 ```
 sudo apt-get update && sudo apt-get install -y openssh-server